-Gudger, a Democrat, was the representative for North Carolina's 10th congressional district from 1911 to 1915.
+Gudger was the representative for North Carolina’s 10th congressional district and was a Democrat.
+He served from 1911 to 1915.

 From Nov 1903 to Mar 1915, Gudger missed 358 of 765 roll call votes, which is 46.8%.
 This is worse than the median of 32.2% among the lifetime records of representatives serving in Mar 1915.
 The chart below reports missed votes over time.